The Possibility of Formation of Compact Boson Stars via Cosmological Evolution of a Background Scalar Field: Analysis of Stationary Configurations

 By using the quantity with mass dimension, such as $m_\mathrm{pl}/\sqrt{4\pi}$, we introduce the dimensionless variables by

 Using the rescaled potential defined by

 Eqs. \eqref{eq_eom_g}-\eqref{eq_eom_chi} become

 Then, these equations do not depend on $g$, one can treat the cases with different values of $g$ simultaneously.
-We solve the Eqs.\eqref{eq_eom_g2}-\eqref{eq_eom_chi2} numerically under the boundary conditions \eqref{eq_bc_ori} and \eqref{eq_bc_inf} to obtain sequences of the stationary configurations for each $\chi_\mathrm{out}$ by using a shooting mehod.
+This allows us to describe arbitrary values of $m_\phi$, even when considering $\chi_\mathrm{out} =\mathcal{O}(m_\mathrm{pl})$ in the following sections.
+We solve Eqs.\eqref{eq_eom_g2}-\eqref{eq_eom_chi2} numerically under the boundary conditions \eqref{eq_bc_ori} and \eqref{eq_bc_inf} to obtain sequences of the stationary configurations for each $\chi_\mathrm{out}$ by using a shooting method.

 We introduce several physically meaningful quantities of the boson star.
 Using the mass function

 the total mass is given by $M = M(\infty)$.
 We define compactness $C$ of the boson star as the maximum value of the function